 After doing this for a while, Tom looked at his watch and was surprised to discover that more than one hour has passed.

 He was quite happy with the number of followers (friends?) he gained so far.
 In one hour he already got five followers!
-Two followers were cops.
-One follower was a psychiatrist, one a social worker and one angry woman.
+Two followers were cops who received complaints about him.
+One follower was a psychiatrist, who wanted to help him, one a social worker and one angry woman.

-He concluded that finding friends and followers in the virtual world, the Facebook style, is much easier, required less effort, did not need interaction with people or social skills.
+He also concluded that finding friends and followers in the virtual world, the Facebook style, is much easier, required less effort, and did not require interaction with people or the possession of social skills.

-Looking for friends, the Facebook style, in the real world was tiring and required the physical effort walking, talking, looking at the people you talk with, and also noticing the world around, which involved effort and involvement of the five senses.
+Tom discovered that looking for friends in the real world was tiring, and required the physical effort walking, talking, and looking at the people you talk with.
+It also involved the need to notice the world around you and using all the five senses.